molibdenium/autostopmarket/README.md

 # autostopmarket
-This python script will set up a stop market order on Binance Futures, to avoid liquidation.
+This python script will set up a stop market order on Binance Futures, to avoid paying liquidation fees.
+You can also setup a fixed/percentage loss amount and it will create the stop market order for you.

 # Install intructions: